usrme/website/src/pages/posts/how-to-trim-a-container-image-that-includes-azure-cli.md

 257M    total
 ```

-So if you can get away with not using `azure-mgmt-compute` you might potentially save almost 100MB, which is a type of code golf I am most definitely not going to be doing[^6].
+So if you can get away with not using `azure-mgmt-compute` you might potentially save almost 100MB, which is a type of code golf I am most definitely not going to be doing[^7].

 [^1]: <https://github.com/Azure/azure-cli/issues/7387>
 [^2]: <https://github.com/Azure/azure-sdk-for-python/issues/11149>
 [^3]: I'm using a fairly odd syntax for specifying `RUN`, but I feel this results in better readability and cleaner diffs when changing lines.
+[^4]: I actually goofed with this as I forgot to [pin the dependencies](https://usrme.xyz/tils/it-makes-sense-to-pin-even-patch-versions-of-dependencies/) and just got bit by that...
-[^4]: I predict another edit to this post in the future...
+[^5]: I predict another edit to this post in the future...
-[^5]: Consider that exaltation to be ironic.
+[^6]: Consider that exaltation to be ironic.
-[^6]: Place your bets, ladies and gentlemen!
+[^7]: Place your bets, ladies and gentlemen!